5 Must-Have Winter Products- How to Combat Harsh Winters!

 4. Vitamin D Supplements

-Here are recipes that I like that contains a bunch of vitamin D:
+Here are recipes that we like that contain a bunch of vitamin D:

 5. Snake Plant

-Let me know what things you like to stock up on when the colder months come!
+Let us know what things you like to stock up on when the colder months come!